barkdoll/100-algo/README.md

 and the ability to translate between them with minimal effort.**

 ## Challenge checklist:
-**Bolded** solutions contain added flexibility/features, which are listed directly below it.
+\* **Bolded** solutions contain added flexibility/features, which are listed directly below it.

 - [x] absoluteValuesSumMinization
 - [x] add
 - [x] **addBorder**
     - variable string lengths allowed
-    - border is padded with spacing for cleaner look
+    - border is space-padded for a cleaner look
 - [ ] addTwoDigits
 - [ ] adjacentElementsProduct
 - [ ] allLongestStrings